danielagarciacobos4/Blasting-sensory-genes/blast-notes-ACTIVE.md

 Things to consider for the previous script:
 - Joe Arguelles suggested creating a TMP folder that will hold all my output errors and notifications.
 This way, once the job is finished I can just eliminate this folder (#PBS -o and #PBS -e),
 - outfmt 6 is a type of format in which my results will be executed.
 For more information search [the manual](https://www.ncbi.nlm.nih.gov/books/NBK279684/table/appendices.T.options_common_to_all_blast/)
+- more on the output format 6 [outfmt 6](https://www.metagenomics.wiki/tools/blast/blastn-output-format-6).
+Note for next time I do blast: include the "sacc" command to get more straight forward genes names in the output.